aadi123/aadi123.github.io/content/posts/monkey-man-review.md

 ## Background
 The synopsis of the film centers around Dev Patel, aka Monkey Man.
 He ekes out a meager living in an underground fight club, by wearing a gorilla mask and getting beat up bloody for cash.
-Dev, having a traumatic past, finds that the people responsible for his mothers death were part of the city's sinister elite.
+Dev, having a traumatic past, finds that the people responsible for his mother's death are part of the city's sinister elite.
 As he finds out his true powers, Dev unleashes a fiery campaign of revenge and retribution against the men who took his mother away from him.

 ## My Thoughts